 ipconfig /flushdns

-Hard-refresh in a new incognito window.
+Then hard-refresh in a new incognito window.
+See DNS propagation confusion.

 Shortest fix path